contributorshipcollaboration/credit-translation/README.md

 ## New contributors welcome!

 Everyone is welcome to contribute to the project by providing a new translation or proposing changes to the existing translations.
+All contributors are bound by the [code of conduct](https://github.com/marton-balazs-kovacs/tenzing/blob/master/CODE_OF_CONDUCT.md).
 If you would like to contribute please contact Marton Kovacs at marton.balazs.kovacs at gmail.com.

 ## Contributing